C2DH/ai-notebooks-summer-workshop/README.md

 ## Usage

-To run the notebooks using jupyter lab, run the following command:
+To run the notebooks using Jupyter Lab, run the following command:

 ```sh
 poetry run jupyter lab